Chart Color Schemes

 Underwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Underwood's population shows high cultural diversity, with 47.7% speaking a language other than English at home and 47.2% born overseas.
-Christianity is the predominant religion in Underwood at 36.7%.
-Islam is notably overrepresented at 16.7%, compared to Greater Brisbane's average of 7.6%.
+Underwood has a high level of cultural diversity, with 47.7% of its population speaking a language other than English at home and 47.2% born overseas.
+Christianity is the main religion in Underwood, comprising 36.7% of the population.
+Islam is overrepresented, making up 16.7%, which is substantially higher than the Greater Brisbane average of 7.6%.

 Frequently Asked Questions - Diversity